 At this point, it’s probably hard to keep everything straight.
 You’ve got Remake, its potential sequel, Intergrade (which is not a sequel), and The First Soldier.
 But this, Ever Crisis, is a unique compilation project separate from all of that that combines pretty much everything from Compilation of Final Fantasy VII.

 Essentially, this is a mobile compilation that collects every piece of media in the Final Fantasy VII saga.
 That includes the original game as well as spinoffs like Crisis Core.
 Here’s the full rundown of what’s included story-wise.

 - Final Fantasy VII

 - Final Fantasy VII: Advent Children

 Here’s the confusing part.
 The game isn’t simply a collection where you can play each game individually.
 Instead, it’s an episodic game where you’ll play through chapters of each in the correct chronology.
 In essence, it’s a much purer Final Fantasy VII remake than the actual Remake, which *SPOILERS* is more of a spirited reboot than anything else.

 There are also a few changes from the original games at play with Ever Crisis.
 The visual style has been overhauled to look a little more modern while retaining a nostalgic twist.
 The game will feature some new material as well, so there will be something for diehards who’ve already played these games to explore.

-When is the FF7: Ever Crisis release date?
+When will FF7: Ever Crisis be released?

 At the moment, we just know it’s coming in 2022.
-Square Enix didn’t provide a firm release date beyond that, so it seems that there’s still much work to do on the game.
+Square Enix didn’t provide a firm release timeline beyond that, so it seems that there’s still much work to do on the game.
 All we know is that it’ll come out after Final Fantasy VII: The First Soldier, which is scheduled to drop sometime in 2021.